-9.10.
+9.9.
 Implementation budget

 At this stage it is not possible to estimate the exact number of people that may be affected as the technical designs and details have not yet been developed.
 Therefore, it is not possible to provide an approximate budget for the total cost of resettlement that may be associated with the implementation of this project.
 However, when these locations are known and after the site-specific socio-economic study is completed, information on specific impacts, individual and household incomes and the number of people affected, and other demographic data will be available.
-Detailed and accurate budgets for each RAP will be prepared by the PIU SIDDWWD.
+Detailed and accurate budgets for each RAP will be prepared by the PIU.
 Each RAP will include a detailed budget that will contain costs for the following:

-- compensation may include, for example, costs of land, structures, crops; structural rehabilitation; public structures and services; - relocation costs may include, for example, PAPs relocation costs, administrative costs of PAPs relocation: - revenue recovery costs may include, for example, temporary revenue support for PAPs.
+- compensation may include, for example, costs of land, structures, crops; structural rehabilitation; public structures and services; - relocation costs may include, for example, PAPs relocation costs, administrative costs of PAPs relocation; - revenue recovery costs may include, for example, temporary revenue support for PAPs.

-The PIU SIDDWWD will be the responsible agency for the implementation of RAP, and administrative costs related to personnel costs, training and capacity building, monitoring and evaluation will be covered by the project funds.
-Compensation payments according to the RAP will be paid from the Project funds except acquisition of land plots.
+The PIU will be the responsible agency for the implementation of RAP, and administrative costs related to personnel costs, training and capacity building, monitoring and evaluation will be covered by the project funds.